 Key Takeaway: Notice the Emotional Labor

 The implications here are staggering.
 It means that Autistic people have taken the blame for these communication breakdowns wholesale, and we spend our lives trying make up for what we’re told is a deficit on our end.
-Nobody grants us the same benefit of the doubt and interpretive generosity that we are trained to give others — we have to get it right on the first try or we’re seen as problems.
+Nobody grants us the same benefit of the doubt and interpretive generosity that we are trained to give others — we have to get it right on the first try or we’re seen as the problem.

 You should always defer to the individual when referring to them, because some people feel strongly about this.
-Some people with Diabetes will prefer to be called Diabetics, even if they’re a minority, and their will should be respected too.
+Some people with diabetes will prefer to be called diabetics, even if they’re a minority, and their will should be respected too.

-In the Autistic community we often feel differently about person-first language.
+In the Autistic community, we often feel differently about person-first language.
 Many of us have a lifetime of trauma from parents, caregivers, teachers, friends and partners trying to separate the “problematic” parts of us from the “real” parts of us.
-“Person with Autism” is the language of someone who wants to think of the Autistic person in their life as experiencing an external challenge that can be overcome.
+“Person with autism” is the language of someone who wants to think of the Autistic person in their life as experiencing an external challenge that can be overcome.

-We overwhelmingly prefer “Autistic Person”, because it turns out our Autism is not some pathology that interferes with the functioning and expression of the “real” us — it is in fact a core part of our identity, and trying to erase that truth is in fact a way to erase important parts of our experience.
+We overwhelmingly prefer “Autistic Person”, because it turns out our autism is not some pathology that interferes with the functioning and expression of the “real” us — it is in fact a core part of our identity, and trying to erase that truth is in fact a way to erase important parts of our experience.